fanyazhi/Spline-Fitting/README.md

 3. Use the make file inside raylib-gui-app sub-direcory to compile the Spline Fitting windows app
 4. Note that the Raylib GUI app is a nice graphical validation for the Spline Fitting algorithm.
 But it only showcases limited functionalities (limited range of possible points because you can only select from screen, limited number of anchor points because of hand cramp, etc...).

-## A little bit of the math background:

-**Spline**
-Basic splines or b-splines are curves constrained by anchors and continuous derivatives.
-Anchor points are the defined points or the known points.
-Then the rest of the curve is made up of interpolated poins.
-To check the continuous derivative requirement, we can calculate the second derivative at each point and compre it with it's neighbors' second derivatives.
-The difference should be 0.

 ## Examples
 <img src="https://github.com/fanyazhi/Spline-Fitting/blob/main/examples/Sinusoid.PNG" width="200" />
 Sinusoid in the main.cpp example